-The motivation is simple: when unit testing a class that depends on cache,
+The motivation is simple: when unit testing a class that depends on cache, you either need to mock the storage and

-magic.
-I don't think either way is a good one to go.
+way is a good one to go.

-it going in just two steps.
+The thing is really straight-forward with Oops/CacheFactory.
+You can get it going in just two steps.
 First, install it via Composer:

 $ composer require oops/cache-factory:~1.0